 - Students in default on a prior student loan cannot receive any further loans or other financial aid until the default status has been placed in “satisfactory” status.
-Students must provide the Financial Aid Office written documentation verifying this status.
-Failure to comply will result in a hold being placed on all student records.
+Students must provide the Financial Aid Office with written documentation verifying this status.
+Failure to comply will result in a hold on all student records.

 Several scholarships are available to qualified students.
 Some scholarships have specific requirements related to

 Exemptions are a type of financial assistance allowing some Texas residents to attend a public college or university

 As a Veteran, you qualify for specific benefits, including financial aid or special tuition rates.

-Military & Veterans.
+Military & Veterans

 College work-study is a student assistance program that provides students with part-time employment.
 The earnings can be used to help pay educational expenses.
 Both on-campus and off-campus positions are available.